aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/shield_advanced/shield_advanced/README.md

 ---

-### 2.0 Audit Account<!-- omit in toc -->
+### 2.0 All Existing and Future Organization Accounts (Per Configuration in pShieldAccountsToProtect)<!-- omit in toc -->

-The example solutions use `Audit Account` instead of `Security Tooling Account` to align with the default account name used within the AWS Control Tower setup process for the Security Account.
-The Account ID for the `Audit Account` SSM parameter is populated from the `SecurityAccountId` parameter within the `AWSControlTowerBP-BASELINE-CONFIG` StackSet.

 #### 2.1 AWS CloudFormation<!-- omit in toc -->